AztecProtocol/engineering-designs/docs/custom-slashing/dd.md

 Its internal operations will be different, though.

-It will instantiate "Watchers", which will have the following responsibilities:
+It will contain "Watchers", which will have the following responsibilities:

 - emit WANT_TO_SLASH events with the arguments to `createSlashPayload`
-- expose a function which takes a validator address, amount, and offence and returns whether it agrees with the slash
+- expose a function which takes a validator address, amount, and offense and returns whether it agrees with the slash

 The SlasherClient has the following responsibilities: